Step-by-Step: How We Built "Bernie the Barber" a Sharp Small Business Website

 Testimonials That Build Trust

-Nothing calms buyer hesitation like the voice of happy clients.
+Nothing calms buyer hesitation like the reassurance of other clients.

 Styled just as they would appear on a live site, Bernie's testimonials show how authentic client quotes can reinforce trust and reduce uncertainty.
 This is especially powerful for personal-service businesses, where reputation and rapport are everything.